3 Common Stress Areas and Suggested Solutions

 The work never ends.
 Even if you manage to meet your first set of deadlines, there will be new projects and more deadlines on the horizon.
 If we don’t find a way to manage our time and attention, we are more likely to increasingly feel stressed.
 And let’s face it, we don’t just leave the thought of deadlines at the office, they very often follow us home.
 That’s how we find ourselves thinking about work at 10pm, when what we should actually be doing, is switch off and relax.

 One way to make sure you can switch off after work, is relying on a system which will keep you on track and remind you of your main priorities.
-The Weekly Checklist, which is mentioned in our productivity training and the Productivity Ninja book, gives you that space to take a step back, review and assess your progress and next steps.
+The Weekly Checklist, which is mentioned in our productivity training and the best-selling Productivity Ninja book, gives you that space to take a step back, review and assess your progress and next steps.
 Once you introduce the weekly review to your routine, you’ll be able to rely on that weekly slot where you can plan ahead and look back, making sure everything is on track and react if anything’s falling behind.

 2) An Overflowing Inbox

 Just thinking about the number currently flashing next to your inbox, might already get your heartbeat speed up.
 In our time management workshops, we often hear people determining stress factors connected to email etiquette and their inboxes in general.
 Naturally, that’s where we’d recommend our email training, but there are also some quick-wins you can implement straight away…